deeagle/dspyce-demo-app/README.md

 With the update from dspyce `v0.0.2` to `v0.0.3` the build fails with a missing dependency error.

-"The Python community seems to solve this by merging multiple `requirements.txt` files.
+The Python community seems to solve this by merging multiple `requirements.txt` files.
 I'm not sure how Dependabot will handle this, so I'm resolving it with the script `run-sync-requirements.sh` manually.

 **Process:**